RDOToole89/TechGrounds-dev-portfolio/TypeScript/readme.md

 // Here we specifically declare it can by either of Type (Date | string)[]
 // because TypeScript wasn't able to infer this from the initialization const mostImportantDates: (Date | string)[] = [new Date()];

+### Section 06 - Tuples in TypeScript

+Tuple is an array-like structure where each element represents some property of a record

+Object which represents a drink

+// cola
+{
+color: brown
+carbonated: true
+sugar:40
+}

+// This is a Tuple its an array organized in a very SPECIFIC way
+// In order for that specific memorization to stay in place we can use a Tuple [ [brown, true, 40] ]

+// Tuples are not used often in JavaScript

+### Section 07 - Interfaces in TypeScript

+Interfaces => Creates a new TYPE, describing the property names and value types of an object.

+- it is basically a CUSTOM type

+Interfaces + Classes = Really strong code reuse in TS

+What is an Interface?

+An interface is a way of describing an object and the Types it is expected to hold.

+// An interface can hold any kind of type.
+It is not limited to primitives.
+We can aslo express function definitions inside our interfaces.

+interface Vehicle {
+name: string;
+year: Date;
+broken: boolean;
+summary(): string;
+}

+Try keeping interfaces quite general.
+The summary() function has little to do with the interface of vehicle.
+It would be better to seperate that functionality into a different interface called Reportable

+interface Reportable {
+summary(): string;
+}

+reportable can be reused on many different sorts of objects